Daelus0/HASS/custom-components/OpenExchangeRates/Readme.md

   name: USDEUR #optional
 ```

 Currently, only 1 sensor can be added in the configuration.
-However, the attributes have the rates for all the other currencies, allowing you to add additional exchange rate sensors using value template such as:
+However, the attributes have the rates for all the other currencies, allowing you to add additional exchange rate sensors using value template.
+For example, to add another sensor for USDINR, just add the following to your configuration.yaml:
 ```
 sensor:
   usdinr: